yushchenko/sencha-touch-talk-at-sydjs/notes.md

 and not too much concerned about library size.
-But if you are after one page mobile web application, it would be prudent to employ an MVC framework like Backbone.js or Spine in combination with jQuery Mobile.x
+But if you are after one page mobile web application, it would be prudent to employ an MVC framework like Backbone.js or Spine in combination with jQuery Mobile.

 Lets go futher.